 ONE OF BRITAIN’S most dangerous road junctions is in Hackney.
-The intersection of Whitmore and Hyde roads at Hoxton N1 5J, above, has been identified in a survey that found eight blackspots where cyclists were being injured every few weeks.
+The intersection of Whitmore and Hyde roads at Hoxton N1 5J, above, has been identified in a survey that found eight locations where cyclists were being injured every few weeks.

 Equally dangerous is Mile End Road in Tower Hamlets borough, but the worst was the junction of Stratford High Street and Warton Road, paradoxically close to where cycling was given a huge boost by the popularity of cycling during the 2012 London Olympics.